tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COS Migration 工具_intl_en.md

 **3.3.6 Configure bucket replication migrateBucketCopy**

 If you migrate from one COS bucket to another bucket, configure this section.
 The specific configuration items and descriptions are as follows:
-> The account that initiate the migration needs to have the read permission to source bucket and write permission to destination bucket.
+>!The account that initiates the migration needs to have permissions to read the source bucket and write to the destination bucket.

 <pre>
 # Configuration section for migration from source bucket to destination bucket